-The 2012 survey asked five questions about campus climate.
+The 2013 survey asked several questions about campus climate.
 Students were shown statements and asked whether they agreed or disagreed.
 The graphs below show the percentages of students marking either Agree or Strongly Agree.

 The graphs below show responses to the statement "I feel comfortable at GCC" by age, sex, and ethnic group.
 The left graph shows responses of credit students and the right graph shows responses of continuing education students.
 It is clear that a large majority of students feel comfortable at GCC.
-The credit groups with the lowest agreement rates for this item were younger students, male students, and Asian students.
-Not that no Black students responded in the continuing education survey, so information about this item was not available for Black continuing education students.
+The credit groups with the lowest agreement rates for this item were Black students and younger students.